 What's New .
 2

 Reminders .
-5
+3

 Introduction .
-6

-Gross Income .
-7
+4

-Servicemembers' Government Pay Included in Gross Income
+Gross Income

-Servicemembers' Government Pay Items Excluded From Gross Income .
-7
+in Gross Income Servicemembers' Government Pay Items Excluded From Gross Income

 Income Items of Special Interest

 Foreign Source Income

 Community Property

+Domicile 10

 Nevada, Washington, and California Domestic Partners

 Form W-2

 Adjustments to Income

-Travel Expenses of Armed Forces Reservists
+·

-Individual Retirement Arrangements (IRAs)
+Individual Retirement Arrangements (IRAs) Moving Expenses

-Moving Expenses 14
+10

-Income Exclusions for Armed Forces Members

-in Combat Zones 15
+Income Exclusions for Armed Forces Members in Combat Zones 14

-Combat Zone Exclusion 16
+Combat Zone Exclusion 15

-How Much of My Combat Zone Pay Can I Exclude?
-16
+Exclude?
+15

 How Do I Report the Combat Zone

 Exclusion?
+15

 What Is Combat Zone Pay?
+15

-Service Eligible for Combat Zone Exclusion
+Service Eligible for Combat Zone Exclusion 15 16

-Gain or Loss From Sale of Home
+Gain or Loss From Sale of Home 17

-Foreclosures
+Foreclosures 18

-Itemized Deductions 19
+Itemized Deductions

+Repayments to Your Employer 18

-Credits 20
+Credits 19

-Credit
+Dependents, and Additional Child Tax Credit 19

 Additional Child Tax Credit (ACTC)

-Earned Income Credit (EIC) 22
+Earned Income Credit (EIC)

-Withheld 26
+Credit for Excess Social Security Tax Withheld 25

-First-Time Homebuyer Credit Repayment 27
+First-Time Homebuyer Credit Repayment

-Forgiveness of Decedent's Tax Liability 27
+Forgiveness of Decedent's Tax Liability

-Combat Zone Related Forgiveness
+Combat Zone Related Forgiveness 20

-Terrorist or Military Action Related 00

-Forgiveness
+Forgiveness 26

+How Do I Make a Claim for Tax Forgiveness?
+26

-Where To File My Return 30
+Where To File My Return 28

 When Is the Latest I Can Pay My Tax?
-30
+28

-Extensions of Deadlines To File Your Tax Return, To Pay Your Taxes, and for Other Actions 30
+Extensions of Deadlines To File Your Tax Return, To Pay Your Taxes, and for Other

+Actions 29

-Can I Get an Extension To File My Return if I Am Not in a Combat Zone or a
+Can I Get an Extension To File My Return if I Am Not in a Combat Zone or a Contingency Operation?
+29

-Contingency Operation?
-31
+Are There Filing, Tax Payment, and Other Extensions Specifically for Those in a Combat Zone or a Contingency

+Can I Get an Extension To Pay My Tax if I Am Not in a Combat Zone or a Contingency

 Operation?

-Operation?
-33

-34
+32

+Maximum Rate of Interest When There Is

+Hardship 32

-Tax Returns of Aliens Resident Aliens Nonresident Aliens Dual-Status Aliens 34
+Tax Returns of Aliens 32

+Resident Aliens

+Nonresident Aliens 33

+Dual-Status Aliens 33

-Signing Returns 35
+Signing Returns 34

-How To Get Tax Help 36
+How To Get Tax Help 34

-Index 41
+Index 39